UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Why Summer Electric Bills Usually Go Up

-Infographic explaining that high cooling demand during hot summer months drives up electric bills.
+High cooling demand during hot summer months drives up electric bills.

 Air conditioning is the main driver of increased electricity usage during the hot summer months.

 In warm climates, many households see a noticeable jump in utility costs between June and September.
 As temperatures soar, local power grids face immense strain from millions of air conditioning units running simultaneously.
 Figuring out exactly how to lower your electric bill in summer starts with recognizing what makes up the bulk of your household consumption.
-Because your cooling system works overtime to fight off the sweltering outdoor heat, you inevitably draw more power than you do during milder spring or fall weather.
+Because your central cooling system works overtime to fight off the sweltering outdoor heat, you inevitably draw significantly more power than you do during milder spring or fall weather.

 TaskWhen to Do ItWhy It Helps